 A blog view is like a pageview.
-When a reader visits the Arkansas Blog, that’ll count as one blog view.
-If she leaves the blog page and visits another website and then returns, that’ll count as another.
-Reading the jump of a post would count as another.
-Reading the Arkansas Blog and Rock Candy on the homepage won’t count towards the limit either.
+When a reader visits the Arkansas Blog, that counts as one blog view.
+If she selects "Continue reading" to read a full Arkansas Blog post, that counts as another view.
+If she leaves the blog page and visits another website and then returns, that counts as another.
+And so forth.

 Do I have to use the same email address to sign up for a digital subscription that I use to sign into the website to comment and vote in polls?

-No. There's no relationship between your Times account that you use for commenting and your digital membership account, which our paywall provider TinyPass maintains.
-We'll use the email address used in your TinyPass account to notify you about special deals and member parties.
+No. There's no relationship between your Times account that you use for commenting and your digital membership account, which our paywall provider Tinypass maintains.

-I work somewhere where we can't buy anything via credit card or PayPal.
+I work somewhere where we can't buy anything via credit card or any of the other options.
 How can I subscribe?

 No real name required.
-Just an email address (firstname.lastname@example.org would work fine) and a credit card number or PayPal account.
-TinyPass, our paywall provider, handles all credit card processing.
-In our admin access all we can see are users' email addresses and subscription rates.
+Just an email address (jXXXnrapert@gmail.com would work fine) along with your payment info.
+Tinypass, our paywall provider, handles all credit card processing.
+Our site administrators can see only users' email addresses and subscription rates.
 There’s no mechanism that would allow us to track users, nor would we want to.